arschles/tts-azure-samples/README.md

 ## How to Run It

 It's pretty simple!
-Run this on your computer:
+Run this on your computer, on your terminal:

 ```console
 curl -o tts-azure.py https://raw.githubusercontent.com/arschles/tts-azure-samples/master/tts-azure.py